-- Rejects transportation funding ties including SB 1. - Adopts placeholder trailer bill language to provide \$250 million to Council of Governments (COGs) and local jurisdictions to plan for upcoming Regional Housing Needs Allocation (RHNA) cycle.
+- Adopts trailer bill language to provide \$250 million to Council of Governments (COGs) and local jurisdictions to plan for upcoming Regional Housing Needs Allocation (RHNA) cycle.
 The funding will be split 50/50 for COGs and local jurisdictions for planning for the 5th and 6th RHNA cycles.
-It is anticipated that the 6th RHNA cycle numbers will be significantly higher than the 5th cycle.
-Reject schools and county offices of education as jurisdictions eligible for a portion of the \$250 million since both entities are not responsible for planning for the 6th RHNA cycle. - Adopts placeholder trailer bill language to invest \$500 million on housing infrastructure over the counter grants through a modified Infill Infrastructure Grant (IIG) program for housing infrastructure.
+It is anticipated that the 6th RHNA cycle numbers will be significantly higher than the 5th cycle. - Adopts trailer bill language to invest \$500 million on housing infrastructure grants through a modified Infill Infrastructure Grant (IIG) program for housing infrastructure.
 The modified program should include funding for rural and smaller cities.